MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpnspcleanup.md

 The
-<b>NSPCleanup</b> function terminates the use of a particular Windows Sockets namespace service provider.
+**NSPCleanup** function terminates the use of a particular Windows Sockets namespace service provider.

 ## -parameters